GryNagel/booster-mr-2019/TASK1.md

 Click **Apply** when you are prompted.

-Go to **File -> Build settings**, double click on Universal Windows Platform and click on Switch platform.
+When the assets are done loading go to **File -> Build settings**, double click on Universal Windows Platform and click on Switch platform.

 The Mixed Reality Toolkit assets will give you a new option in the toolbar.
 Go to **Mixed Reality Toolkit -> Configure**.

 New entities will appear in your Hierarchy view:

 ![Hierarchy](Screenshots/hierarchy1.jpg)

+:information_source: The **Directional Light** is not needed for the HoloLens as it does not use lights.
+But you can keep it there if you want to.
+The **MixedRealityToolkit** is the configurations.
+The **MixedRealityPlayspace** contains the camera configurations, event system and Gaze provider.

 Save the new Scene by going to File -> Save scene as.
 Give it a name and save it in the scenes folder.